 - The Magus Bazaar from American Dragon: Jake Long is accessed through a portal in the last stop of the New York subway.

 - In the Futurama episode, Spanish Fry, the crew visit the Galactic Bazaar Space Station to the Beast With Two Buck alien sex shop to try and recover Fry's lost nose as human horns are considered powerful aphrodisiacs.

 - Yellow Springs is a small town a little north of Cincinnati that holds several annual festivals and art faires.
 Because the town is very eccentric already, you can find everything from homemade clothing and jewelry to artwork, carved stone, foreign clothing, zombie hunting gear (no, seriously), exotic stones and gems, comic books, African instruments, and occult and witchcraft tools and supplies.

 - The Mumbai Chor Bazaar: common saying goes that "If you lose anything in Mumbai, you can buy it back at Chor Bazaar".
 Incidentally, the word "Chor" means "Thief", which makes the place, (in name and also slightly in nature) "Thieves' Market".

-- Comic-Con.
+- Comic-Con and other fan conventions.
 Looking for merchandise from your favorite books, movies, video games, TV series, and (of course) comic books?
 It's all right here.
 Probably.
-Yes, even quasi-legal Rule34 artwork.
+Yes, even quasi-legal Rule 34 artwork.

 - Bob Berdella, a serial killer from Kansas City, MO had a booth at the flea market actually called "The Bizarre Bazaar."
 It specialized in occult items including skulls.